Murder of Kacie Woody: Background

 Woody's friend Sam was doubtful as to Dave's stated age, based on his use of outdated slang, including such terms as "groovy" and "far out".
 Woody had assumed this was due to him being from California, and that people there talked differently than in Arkansas.

 At some point, Woody met an actual boy in a chat room, Tazz2999.
 He claimed to be a 14-year-old named Scott from Alpharetta, Georgia, who loved football and wrestling.
 The photo on his profile was of a young teen boy in a football uniform.
 Woody and Scott began "dating" on October 3, 2002.
 When Dave learned about the relationship, he stated that he wished to "remain friends" with Kacie; he also increased his talk about his aunt and her "worsening condition".

-On the morning of Tuesday, December 3, 2002, Sam noticed that Kacie had the photo from Scott's online profile hanging in her locker and remarked that he was "hot"; Woody misheard as "fat" and became angry, resulting in an argument between the two.
+On the morning of Tuesday, December 3, 2002, Sam noticed that Kacie had the photo from Scott's online profile hanging in her locker and remarked that he was "hot"; Woody misheard the word as "fat" and became angry, resulting in an argument between the two.
 When Sam asked Woody how she got the photo, she told her that Scott had mailed it to her.
 Alarmed to hear that the photo of Scott had been mailed to Woody, Sam warned her again about giving her address to people whom she had never met in person, telling her that Scott "could be an 80-year-old rapist and that the photo could be of his grandson".
 Woody did not take this warning seriously.
 Without her knowledge, Sam told the school counselor that Kacie had been giving out her phone number to strangers online; the counselor called Woody into her office, warned her about the dangers of the Internet, and told her not to meet any online friends in person without a parent present.
 Woody responded that she only gave her phone number to people her father approved, a statement which Sam did not believe.
 The counselor then called Sam to the office, leaving her and Kacie alone to talk; they reconciled.
 When school ended, Woody asked Sam if she could spend the night at her house.
 The latter declined, because her mother likely wouldn't have allowed a sleepover on a school night, and Kacie would have needed a written note from her father in order to be allowed to be dropped off at Sam's house.
 Woody then asked Jessica, and then another friend.
 Both of them turned it down as well.
 She appeared not to be upset about the refusals and said goodbye to her friends before boarding the school bus.
 Sam and Jessica found it unusual that Kacie had asked about a sleepover on a school night.